Gaurav-Yadav04/Cattle-Breed-Classification/README.md

-# 🐄 Cattle Breed Classification Using Hybrid MobileNetV2 + Custom CNN
+# 🐄 lmage based breed recognition for cattle and buffaloes of India Using Hybrid MobileNetV2 + Custom CNN
 A deep-learning based image classification system that identifies **three cattle breeds** with high accuracy:

 - 🐂 Gir